Using Basic Auth. and Decorators in Python's Flask

 Project Setup

-We must first setup a new virtual environment to cleanly handle external dependencies, similar to Composer in the PHP ecosystem.
+We must first set up a new virtual environment to cleanly handle external dependencies, similar to Composer in the PHP ecosystem.
 As Python libraries are shared at the system level by default, virtualenv provides projects with their own custom installation directories.
 This resolves the issue of different projects requiring different versions of the same package.

 $ virtualenv venv